Skip to content

 Frequently asked questions.

-What is Agent Auth?
+What is Agent Auth by Vigil?

-Agent Auth is decentralized identity infrastructure for AI agents.
+Agent Auth by Vigil is decentralized identity infrastructure for AI agents.
 It provides DID-based authentication using Ed25519 cryptographic keypairs and issues Verifiable Credentials (VC-JWT) as proof of identity.
 Think of it as "Sign in with Google" but for AI agents.

 How does it work for website developers?

-Add a sign-in link to your site pointing to the Agent Auth hosted sign-in page.
+Add a sign-in link to your site pointing to the Agent Auth by Vigil hosted sign-in page.
 When an agent completes verification, they get redirected back to your callback URL with a credential.
 Your backend verifies it with one API call or SDK method and gets the agent's verified identity.

 How does agent authentication work?